How to Connect 2 Monitors to Chromebook

 Step 6.

-To extend your desktop across multiple monitors, focus on directly connecting your monitors and configuring them through ChromeOS’s ‘Displays’ settings.
-Using Chromecast for screen casting is a different functionality, primarily used for sharing your screen with a display or TV, and is not part of the desktop extension process.
+To extend your desktop across multiple monitors, focus on directly connecting them and configuring them through ChromeOS’s Displays settings.
+Chromecast is used for screen mirroring or casting and does not enable extended desktop functionality for multiple monitors.

 Bottom-line for How To Connect 2 Monitors to My Chromebook

-Once you’ve configured your monitors in the ‘Displays’ settings of your Chromebook and arranged them according to your preference, your setup is complete.
+Once you’ve configured your monitors in your Chromebook’s ‘Displays’ settings and arranged them according to your preference, your setup is complete.
 Your Chromebook’s desktop should now extend across the connected monitors, giving you a larger workspace.

-Remember, the process of casting to a Chromecast device is distinct from extending your desktop and is not used for multi-monitor setups.
+Remember, casting to a Chromecast device is distinct from extending your desktop and is not used for multi-monitor setups.

-If you have been looking for a solid monitor display set up for work or home purposes, this method is quite useful.
+This method is quite useful if you have been looking for a solid monitor display set up for work or home purposes.

 See Also